NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow3.md

    end
 ```

-### example of a message with only attendance information
+### example of request A. Send attendance for student directly
 ```json
 PATCH /associations/{associationId}